Manchester Airport

-Officially opened on 25 June 1938, it was initially known as Ringway Airport, a name still in local use.
-In World War II, as RAF Ringway, it was a base for the Royal Air Force.
-The airport is owned and managed by the Manchester Airport Holdings (trading as MAG), a holding company owned by the Australian finance house IFM Investors and the ten metropolitan borough councils of Greater Manchester, with Manchester City Council owning the largest stake.
+Officially opened on 25 June 1938, it was initially known as Ringway Airport.
+During the Second World War, as RAF Ringway, it was a base for the Royal Air Force.
+The airport is owned and managed by Manchester Airports Group (MAG), a group owned by the ten metropolitan borough councils of Greater Manchester, with Manchester City Council owning the largest stake, and the Australian finance house IFM Investors.
 Ringway, after which the airport was named, is a village with a few buildings and a church at the western edge of the airport.